luiscastilho/dungeoneering/docs/index.md

 Copyright © 2019-2021 Luis Castilho

 dungeoneering is licensed under the GPLv3.
-See [LICENSE](https://github.com/luiscastilho/dungeoneering/blob/main/LICENSE.md) for more details. dungeoneering also uses components from other open-source projects.
+See [LICENSE](https://github.com/luiscastilho/dungeoneering/blob/main/LICENSE.md) for details. dungeoneering also uses components from other open-source projects.
 Their code and license can be found at these links:

 - [Processing](https://github.com/processing/processing){:target="_blank"}
 - [ControlP5](https://github.com/sojamo/controlp5){:target="_blank"} ([Forked](https://github.com/luiscastilho/controlp5){:target="_blank"} and customized)